Nuttalliella

 Nuttalliella is genus of tick.
 It contains a single living species, Nuttalliella namaqua found in southern Africa, having been reported from Tanzania, Namibia and South Africa, with fossil species of the genus having been reported from the mid-Cretaceous (~100 million years ago) Burmese amber of Myanmar.'
-It is the only living member of the family Nuttalliellidae.
+It is the only living member of the family Nuttalliellidae, and the most primitive living lineage of tick.
 It can be distinguished from ixodid ticks and argasid ticks by a combination of characteristics including the position of the stigmata, lack of setae, strongly corrugated integument, and form of the fenestrated plates.
-Known as a 'living fossil', it is the most basal lineage of extant ticks.

 History of research

 The first description by G.A.H.
 Bedford in 1931 was based upon a single female collected under a stone at Kamieskroon, in Little Namaqualand, by Dr R.F.
 Lawrence in October 1930.
 The genus and family honours bacteriologist George Nuttall, a specialist in diseases transmitted by ticks, while the species is named for Little Namaqualand, the origin of the first specimen described.
 The species was recognised as distinctive enough to warrant its own family in two publications in 1935 and 1936.
 As of 1980, only eighteen specimens had been collected.
 In a 2011 study, that number was increased to fifty-one total specimens.
 They were collected in three locations in South Africa including two new sites: Springbok, Graaff-Reinet, and Heuningvleipan.

-Recently, fossil species described from Burmese amber have begun to clarify the basal phylogenies of early tick families.
-The specimens, dating to the mid-Cretaceous, around 100 million years ago, have included species in newly described genera Deinocroton, Khimaira and Legionaris, in addition to fossil Nuttalliella.
+Five fossil species of the genus have been described from specimens found in Burmese amber from Myanmar, dating to the mid-Cretaceous (Cenomanian) around 99 million years ago.